 Essentially, Sundown Towns are all-white towns that are all-white on purpose.
 And (and you might want to sit down for this part), they still exist today!

 After talking to Annette, I realized that no matter how much you think you already understand about a subject, there’s always more to learn.
-And, as a result of our conversation, I’ve resolved to amplify a new black voice every week in a blog that reminds readers that racism is real, racism is wrong, and to begin to reverse its affects we must all raise our voices and speak up!
+And, as a result of our conversation, I’ve resolved to amplify a new black voice every chance I get — in a blog that reminds readers that racism is real, racism is wrong, and to begin to reverse its affects we must all raise our voices and speak up!